 On 1 August 2018, the Ministry of Health of the Democratic Republic of the Congo declared the tenth outbreak of Ebola virus disease in the country.
 The outbreak affects North Kivu, South Kivu and Ituri Provinces in the north-east of the country, close to the border with Uganda.
 In 2019, several imported cases from the Democratic Republic of the Congo were detected in Uganda; however, no autochthonous cases have been reported in this country as of today.
-On 17 July 2019, the International Health Regulations (IHR) Emergency Committee convened, and WHO's Director-General later declared that the outbreak met all the criteria for a public health emergency of international concern (PHEIC) under the International Health Regulations.
+On 17 July 2019, the International Concern (PHEIC) Under the International Health Regulations.
 On 18 October 2019, the Emergency Committee for Ebola virus disease in the DRC confirmed that the outbreak still constitutes a PHEIC.